 Associate at Hunton Andrews Kurth LLP

-Andrea DeField pointed out that many policies don’t cover breaches involving an employee’s personal device and advised companies to ensure there isn’t a BYOD exclusion.
+Andrea DeField pointed out that many policies don’t cover breaches where an employee’s personal device was involved and advised companies to ensure there isn’t a BYOD exclusion.

 Andrew Arruda